-Recommended disclosures Commentary Describe the metrics used by the organisation to assess climate- related risks and The KPI currently used by Essentra is Normalised Scope 1 & 2 GHG emissions.
+Commentary The KPI currently used by Essentra is Normalised Scope 1 & 2 GHG emissions.
 Supporting, linked metrics are absolute Scope 1 & 2 GHG emissions, and energy usage.
-These metrics link to several of the transition risks and opportunities (eg increased fossil fuel costs, increased carbon pricing, reduced costs through renewable energy/energy efficiency). opportunities in line with its strategy and risk management process For Components, we also track and report the KPI of % materials from more sustainable sources.
+These metrics link to several of the transition risks and opportunities (eg increased fossil fuel costs, increased carbon pricing, reduced costs through renewable energy/energy efficiency).
+For Components, we also track and report the KPI of % materials from more sustainable sources.
 This supports reduced Scope 3 GHG emissions (recycled content has a lower embodied carbon content than virgin resin).
 In addition, this metric supports the opportunity of increased revenues from rising customer preference for circular product alternatives.
 Progress on our sustainable materials KPI can be found on page 22.
-Disclose Scope 1, Scope 2 (and if appropriate, Progress on our normalised (Scope 1 & Scope 2) GHG KPI can be found on page 22.
+Progress on our normalised (Scope 1 & Scope 2) GHG KPI can be found on page 22.
 Disclosure of absolute Scope 1 & Scope 2 emissions can be found on page 28.
-Scope 3) GHG emissions and the related risks Our Scope 3 emission reduction is in development, with a working group set up to co-ordinate this activity.
+Our Scope 3 emission reduction is in development, with a working group set up to co-ordinate this activity.
 From Life Cycle Analysis conducted to date, the majority of our Scope 3 emissions relate to purchased raw materials and products (hence the focus on materials from more sustainable sources, above).
 Our challenge for Scope 3 relates to understanding upstream raw material and purchased product emissions across tens of thousands of SKUs, from several hundred suppliers, factored by the Components business.
 Developing our Scope 3 baseline is a key focus for 2022.
 We acknowledge that our current assessment of Scope 3 emissions requires further review and analysis in order to meet TCFD requirements.